Dudley William Jones: Life

-He was attending college at Maury Institute in Columbia, Tennessee, when the war between the states began.
-Quitting his studies he left for Texas to tender his services, and volunteered in the 9th Texas Cavalry commanded by Colonel W. B. Sims and served during the first year of the war in the campaign in the Indian Territory and in Missouri.
+He was attending college at Maury Institute in Columbia, Tennessee, when the American Civil War began.
+Quitting his studies he left for Texas to tender his services to the South, and volunteered in the 9th Texas Cavalry commanded by Colonel W. B. Sims and served during the first year of the war in the campaign in the Indian Territory and in Missouri.

 Upon the reorganization of the 9th Texas near Corinth, Mississippi, in 1862, while in his early twenties, he was elected Colonel of the regiment.
 The losses of this regiment were unusually severe, and at the close of the war nine out of every ten men who had started out with the command failed to respond at roll call.

-Colonel D. W. Jones served in the first constitutional convention of Texas after the war, and his future seemed bright, but he died shortly afterward in the city of Houston, where he lies buried.
+Jones served in the first constitutional convention of Texas after the war, and his future seemed bright, but he died shortly afterward in the city of Houston, where he lies buried.